-The Internet environment has been an important tool in the search for relevant information for the management of organizations, in the modification of business processes and even in the creation of new business models (Martens & Freitas, 2006).
+The Internet environment has been an important tool in the search for relevant information for the management of organizations, in the modification of business processes and even in the creation of new business models [19].
 Shipping products via the Internet is an easily accessible form of sales, as short sales / direct sales channels have improved prices at source, increasing company revenues.

-Figure

-15 - Internet purchases and sales
+Figure 15: Internet purchases and sales

-Although almost all companies have internet (73.8%) and a significant percentage have a website (26.2%), investments in internet advertising represent on average 17% of the total investment in advertising $(1111.5 \ \ \ \)$.
+Although almost all companies have internet (73.8%) and a significant percentage have a website (26.2%), investments in internet advertising represent on average 17% of the total investment in advertising (1111.5 \in).
 On the other hand, commercial activities, whether purchases or sales, made using these technologies are made by a minority, not even reaching 10% (see figure 15).
 However, purchases are made by a larger number of companies compared to sales.
-The same results were obtained in a study carried out by Cardoso et al. (2009), which aimed to explore the phenomenon of entrepreneurship and innovation within SMEs in Portugal with 30 companies from the COTEC Portugal SME Innovation Network.
+The same results were obtained in a study that aimed to explore the phenomenon of entrepreneurship and innovation within SMEs in Portugal with 30 companies of the COTEC Portugal SME Innovation Network [16].